 6) Animal proteins rich in the omega 3 fatty acids, like wild salmon, sardines (wonderful because they’re also rich in calcium), grass fed beef/bison, and lamb.
 Leafy greens, chia seeds, and walnuts are ok sources too.

 7) Drink bone broth, at least 8 oz daily, or use as a base for soups.
+If you don’t want to make your own, you can order high quality, organic bone broth here.
 Shred leftover chicken in the broth with spinach and cooked carrots for a nourishing yet easy to digest meal if you can’t stomach eating anything else.
 Also, bone broth is a great source of collagen that will prevent stretch marks.
 Good for calcium and minerals, too.

 8) You can find all the prenatal nutrients, including fish oil, in these prenatal packs that include the healthy and natural form of folate.